-The target of evaluation (TOE) is KoCoBox MED+ Konnektor, Version 5.5.12.
-The TOE is the base software part of the product KoCoBox MED+.
+The target of evaluation (TOE) is KoCoBox MED+ Netzkonnektor, Version 5.5.12.
+The TOE is the network and operating system specific software part of the product KoCoBox MED+.
 This product is a decentral component, called "e-Health Konnektor" in the context of the German health care telematics infrastructure.
-The TOE consists of three parts, the network connector (NK) (German: "Netzkonnektor"), the application connector (AK) (German: "Anwendungskonnektor") and a healthcare specific module (VSDM) (German: "Fachmodul VSDM").
+The specific TOE software part is called network connector (NK) (German: "Netzkonnektor").

 The Security Target [6] is the basis for this certification.
-It is based on the certified Protection Profile Common Criteria Schutzprofil (Protection Profile), Schutzprofil 2: Anforderungen an den Konnektor, BSI-CC-PP-0098-V3-2021-MA-02, Version 1.6.1, 15.03.2023, Bundesamt für Sicherheit in der Informationstechnik (BSI) [8].
+It is based on the certified Protection Profile Common Criteria Schutzprofil (Protection Profile), Schutzprofil 1: Anforderungen an den Netzkonnektor, BSI-CC-PP-0097-V2-2020-MA-02, Version 1.6.7, 15.03.2023, Bundesamt für Sicherheit in der Informationstechnik (BSI) [8].

 The TOE Security Assurance Requirements (SAR) are based entirely on the assurance components defined in Part 3 of the Common Criteria (see part C or [1], Part 3 for details).
-The TOE meets the assurance requirements of the Evaluation Assurance Level EAL 3 augmented by AVA_VAN.3, ADV_FSP.4, ADV_TDS.3, ADV_IMP.1, ALC_TAT.1, ALC_FLR.2.
+The TOE meets the assurance requirements of the Evaluation Assurance Level EAL 3 augmented by AVA_VAN.5, ADV_FSP.4, ADV_TDS.3, ADV_IMP.1, ALC_TAT.1, ALC_FLR.2.

-The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6], chapters 6.2 and 6.3.
+The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6], chapter 6.2.
 They are selected from Common Criteria Part 2 and some of them are newly defined.
 Thus the TOE is CC Part 2 extended.

-TOE Security Functionality Description SF.VPN VPN Client SF.DynamicPacketFilter Firewall with stateful packet inspection SF.NetworkServices DHCP, DNS and NTP networking services SF.SelfProtection/NK Mechanisms of self-protection of the TOE: Key destruction and residual information protection for NK, Self-tests of TSF and TSF data for NK, and Mitigation of attacks SF.Audit/NK Secure audit service for NK SF.Administration/NK Secure administration channels and update mechanism SF.CryptographicServices/NK Cryptographic services required by other security functionality of the TOE SF.CryptographicServices/AK Cryptographic services for AK SF.TLS TLS service for secure communication channel SF.Authentication Identification and authentication service SF.AccessControl Access control service for connect requests SF.CardTerminalMgmt eHealth card terminal management SF.SmartCardMgmt Smart card management SF.SignatureService Signature Creation and Validation Application (SCaVA)
+TOE Security Functionality Description SF.VPN VPN Client SF.DynamicPacketFilter Firewall with stateful packet inspection SF.NetworkServices DHCP, DNS and NTP networking services SF.SelfProtection/NK Mechanisms of self-protection of the TOE: Key destruction and residual information protection for NK, Self-tests of TSF and TSF data for NK, and Mitigation of attacks SF.Audit/NK Secure audit service for NK SF.Administration/NK Secure administration channels and update mechanism SF.CryptographicServices/NK Cryptographic services required by other security functionality of the TOE